selectel/terraform-provider-selectel/website/docs/index.html.markdown

   is used for tests environment.
 If omitted, the provider will use the official Selectel VPC endpoint automatically.

+* `project_id` - (Optional) The Selectel VPC project.
+Used only to import resources that need an auth token in the project scope.
+If omitted, the `SEL_PROJECT_ID` environment variable is used.

+* `region` - (Optional) The Selectel VPC region.
+Used only to import resources associated with the specific region.
+If omitted, the `SEL_REGION` environment variable is used.

 ## Additional Logging

 To enable debug logging, set the `TF_LOG` environment variable to `DEBUG`: